Royal Saint Helena Police Service: HMP Jamestown

 Established in 1826 HMP Jamestown provides accommodation for convicted and remanded prisoners and also provides a police custody facility for arrested persons.

 HMP Jamestown is a Category B prison holding adult male and female prisoners and young offenders, both convicted and those currently on remand by the courts.

+Criticisms

-While prison services on St. Helena adhere to the same high standards as other facilities in the UK, HMP Jamestown cannot fulfill this requirements in some aspects, mainly due to the old building offering only limited space.
+While prison services on St. Helena adhere to the same high standards as other facilities in the UK, HMP Jamestown cannot fulfill these requirements in some aspects, mainly due to the old building offering only limited space.

 It was criticised that the building did not offer modern (or hardly any at all) fire protection and is not barrier-free, making access for visiting wheelchair users impossible.

 The cells are overcrowded, not properly ventilated and do not allow sunlight to reach the inmates.
 There are no sanitation facilities in the cells and prisoners have to use common facilities that are not up to modern standards.

 These problems are well known as HMP Jamestown had been declared unfit for further use already in 1850.

 Since that time, many suggestions had been made to build a more suitable prison and relocate the old facility, the last plan was for doing so in 2017.
-However, none of these plans have been followed up properly and today the same facilities, that have been declared unsuitable in 1850, are still being used in a rather improvised way.
+However, none of these plans have been followed up properly and today the same facilities that had been declared unsuitable in 1850 are still being used in a rather improvised way.

 Recent structural updates to improve the prisons fire safety might indicate that the relocation of the prison is still not planned in the near future.

-The prison was widely condemned and deemed to be "unfit for purpose" following an Inquiry by The Equality & Human Rights Commission.
+The prison was widely condemned and deemed to be "unfit for purpose" following an inquiry by the St Helena Equality and Human Rights Commission.